Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: DFT+U: Bonding–antibonding interpretation of the two e features in NiPS

-In Ni$^{2+}$ (3$d^8$), the \textit{t}$_{2g}$ shell is filled and lies well below the valence-band top, where the ligand $p_\sigma$ states reside.
-The \textit{t}$_{2g}$ orbitals therefore mix only weakly with the ligand states and do not form a bonding–antibonding pair.
-By contrast, the Ni \textit{e}$_g$ level is close to the ligand $p$ level and hybridizes strongly through $V_{dp}$, placing the system precisely in the regime where the two-level model applies and producing the two \textit{e}$_g$-derived features observed in the DOS.

 The DFT+$U$ calculations mirror this two-level hybridization physics.
-The lower \textit{e}$_g$ peak (region B) corresponds to the bonding solution $E_-$, while the near-$E_F$ peak (region A) corresponds to the antibonding solution $E_+$.
+The lower \textit{e}$_g$ peak [region B in Fig.~\ref{fig:s2}(a)] corresponds to the bonding solution $E_-$, while the near-$E_F$ peak [region A in Fig.~\ref{fig:s2}(a)] corresponds to the antibonding solution $E_+$.
 Increasing the Hubbard interaction $U$ effectively shifts the Ni $d$ level upward relative to the ligand level, increasing $\Delta_{dp}(U) = \epsilon_d(U) - \epsilon_p$ and thereby reducing the effective hybridization.
 In the language of the model above, this suppresses the antibonding weight $|\beta_+|^2$ and strengthens the Ni-centered bonding state.
-Accordingly, Fig.~\ref{fig:s2}(b) shows the monotonic transfer of integrated spectral weight from A to B:
+Accordingly, Fig.~\ref{fig:s2}(b) shows the monotonic transfer of integrated spectral weights $W_{A, B}$ from A to B:

 The magnetic moments reinforce the same interpretation.
 Because the antibonding orbital carries substantial ligand character, it polarizes the sulfur atoms.
 As this state is suppressed with increasing $U$, the ligand moment decreases, exactly as seen in Fig.~\ref{fig:s2}(c).
 Conversely, the bonding state is predominantly Ni-centered and grows with $U$, leading to the observed increase in the local Ni moment in Fig.~\ref{fig:s2}(d).
 The opposite $U$-trends of $m_{\mathrm{S}}$ and $m_{\mathrm{Ni}}$ are a direct fingerprint of diminishing $d$–$p$ covalency and simultaneous strengthening of localized Ni character.